caoimheD/gameofhangman/README.md

 - Category selection input.

 Players can only enter in numbers 1, 2 or 3 here.
-This is validated in the same if statement that assigns a value to 'word' based on the word list selected (if the category is food, the random word will be generated from the food list).
-This if statement ends with an 'else' (which means that if the selection is not 1, 2 or 3), then a print statement will appear saying to make a valid choice and the options will be presented again.
+This is validated by having an 'acceptable input' list (which contains the only acceptable entries) and then an if statement that looks at the condition if the input is not in the list.
+If this is the case, it returns a print statement stating to enter only 1, 2 or 3 and it uses 'continue' to go back to the top of the while loop and continue.
 Players cannot continue with the game until they make a valid choice.

 - Guessing letters input.

-This is validated with the use of a try/except statement.
+This is validated with the use of a try/except error statement.
 If the player's guess is not in the 'validchoices' set (the alphabet), then this will raise a value error.
 The value error prints a message informing the player to only enter a letter of the alphabet.
 This does not impact how far they have gotten in the game already, their already guessed letters will still show and the letters used will still remain the same.
 They will just need to enter a valid character in order to continue playing.

 ## Testing